Skip to main content

 2 mentions Positive Neutral Negative

-• “There's replay value; I'll play several more times, but I wish I'd waited until they ironed out the indication/branching bugs and spelling/grammar.”
+• “There's replay value-- I'll play several more times-- but I wish they'd ironed out indication/branching indication bugs and spelling/grammar.”

-• “There's replay value, but I wish I'd waited until they ironed out the indication/branching bugs and fixed the spelling and grammar.”
+• “There's replay value-- I'll play several more times-- but I wish they'd ironed out indication/branching bugs and spelling/grammar.”

 • emotional